zarquin/ASCII-Simple-Video-Synth/README.md

 * open a terminal and type `python3 ASCII-Simple-Video-Synth.py` .
 This will start the program in the default state.
 * open a second terminal and type `python3 osc-sender.py` .
 This will start sending randomly generated OSC control messages to the drawing process

+# Drawing performance
+Make sure you have the latest Asciimatics library.  (currently v1.11)  There was a big performance increase after v1.9

 # OSC Control
 As the system is inspired by 8-bit computers etc, paramater ranges are 0-255, except for mode which is 0-7